lakshya7garg/Rock-vs-Mine-Predictor/README.md

 1. The model is trained using labeled sonar signal data.
 2. It learns the relationship between the sonar features and the object type (rock or mine).
-3. Regularization techniques are applied to prevent overfitting and ensure robust predictions.

 ## 📚 Learned From